-- Process an amendment to the City's Density Bonus regulations in-by 10/2022+ - Continue to make information available on the density bonus program through brochures and the City website throughout the planning period
+- Process an amendment to the City's Density Bonus regulations in 2021 - Continue to make information available on the density bonus program through brochures and the City website throughout the planning period

 Funding: City General Fund.

 4. Affordable Housing Development Outreach and Assistance